 A student enrolled for 12 or more credits per semester is considered full-time.
 Students planning to graduate with an associate degree in two years must enroll in, at least, 16 credits per semester.

 Part-Time Student

-A student enrolled for fewer than 12 credits per semester is a part-time student.
+A student enrolled for fewer than 12 credits per semester: